You are here

 The Science of Learning Institute, one of the campaign’s “signature” interdisciplinary initiatives, has attracted a $20 million contribution and a number of other gifts for a total of $37.1 million.
 The institute is bringing together neuroscientists, cognitive scientists, geneticists, computer scientists and education experts to better understand how people learn, to improve teaching and learning, and to help transform education.
 It is already funding research projects, including an investigation of genetic contributions to learning ability.

-Three additional signature initiatives have faculty directors on board and are ramping up both operations and fund-raising: Individualized Health, to promote customized health care; the Institute for Water, a clean water-, public health- and disaster response-focused project; and the Global Health Initiative, which will attack the world’s most complex and intractable health problems – such as HIV, diabetes and malaria – through a broad multidisciplinary approach.
+Two additional signature initiatives have faculty directors on board and are ramping up both operations and fund-raising: Individualized Health, to promote customized health care, and the Global Health Initiative, which will attack the world’s most complex and intractable health problems – such as HIV, diabetes and malaria – through a broad multidisciplinary approach.

-The campaign’s final signature initiative, the Institute for the American City, perhaps the most interdisciplinary of the five, will pull together faculty, staff and students from 10 Johns Hopkins units.
+The campaign’s final signature initiative, the 21st Century Cities Initiative, perhaps the most interdisciplinary of the four, will pull together faculty, staff and students from 10 Johns Hopkins units.
 It aims to help revitalize urban centers through research and programs that foster economic growth, improve schools, reduce crime, address health issues, and cultivate the arts.

 “I’m an alumna, parent, and trustee of Johns Hopkins, and I am extremely proud to be co-chairing a campaign that has already inspired more than 160,000 people to give,” said Heather H. Murren, the campaign’s other co-chair and a 1988 graduate.
 “We’re halfway to our very ambitious campaign goal, and that is a cause to celebrate.
 But Johns Hopkins always strives to do more, and we will make sure that the continued success of this campaign is felt in our local communities, in Baltimore, and across the nation and the world.”